 1st Violation – For a first violation, Client’s access to inventory on the site about which a prohibited behavior complaint is received shall be disabled until Client has certified that corrective actions have been taken on that site and any other of Client’s sites that contain the same violation stated in the complaint.

 2nd Violation – For a second violation, Client’s access to inventory on the site in question shall be disabled until corrective action has been taken and for additional 2 weeks.
 Should Client fail to take corrective action within 7 business days of receiving notice of a complaint, access to inventory on all of Client’s sites shall be disabled until corrective action has been taken, and for an additional 2 weeks.

 3rd Violation – For a third violation, Client shall be immediately terminated from the Private Label Program.

 - Changes to these Policies and Guidelines

 Please note that these policies and guidelines may change from time to time.
-TicketNetwork will post any changes on the WebAdmin page and, if the changes are significant, we will provide a more prominent notice (and for certain services, we will provide email notification of changes).
+TicketNetwork will post any changes on the TN Portal or WebAdmin page and, if the changes are significant, we will provide a more prominent notice (and for certain services, we will provide email notification of changes).
 It is Client’s responsibility to ensure the email address Client’s Business Development Manager has on file for Client is accurate and up to date.